Just under 1.2 million people in the United States acquired HIV as of 2019, according to the

 3. Limit your number of sexual partners

-The chance of HIV transmission increases with the number of sexual partners that a person has.
+The chance of HIV transmission increases with the number of sexual partners a person has.

 4. Get testing and treatment

-If you’re an MSM, get tested at least once per year for HIV.
-Those who have sex with multiple partners or partners of unknown HIV status should get tested more frequently, every 3 to 6 months.
+If you’re an MSM, consider getting tested at least once a year for HIV.
+People who have sex with multiple partners or partners of unknown HIV status should consider getting tested more frequently, such as every 3 to 6 months.

 It also helps to ask your sexual partners about their testing history and status.